nf9925/predicting-diabetes-nhanes-2017-2020/README.md

-# End-to-end RStudio analysis of NHANES data to predict diabetes—SMOTE-balanced training, multiple ML models, and performance benchmarking.
+End-to-end RStudio analysis of NHANES (2017–March 2020) data to predict diabetes—SMOTE-balanced training, multiple ML models, and performance benchmarking.

-# Predictive Modeling for Diagnosing Diabetes (NHANES 2017–March 2020)

 This project compares classic statistical models and modern machine-learning methods to predict physician-diagnosed diabetes using pre-pandemic NHANES data.
 The entire workflow was built in **RStudio** for a graduate Data Mining in Healthcare course.